liferay-search/liferay-docs/en/developer/customization/articles/50-product-navigation/05-providing-the-user-personal-bar/03-customizing-the-personal-menu.markdown

 2. In the `@Component` annotation, specify the two properties shown below to place your new entry in the Personal Menu:

-    - `product.navigation.personal.menu.group`: determines the section where the entry will be placed.
+    - `sharepoint.navigation.personal.menu.group`: determines the section where the entry will be placed.

-    - `product.navigation.personal.menu.entry.order`: determines the order of
+    - `sharepoint.navigation.personal.menu.entry.order`: determines the order of
       entries within each section.
 Note that sections are not labelled.
 To create a new section, assign the `group` property a value other than those for the four default sections (100, 200, 300, and 400).